digital-land/datasette-builder/README.md

 ## Github action

-The github action is this repository does not rebuild the docker image, but rather updates the elasticbeanstalk enviroment.
-By update, in this case unless the docker image has changed in the dockerhub (more on that later) we just mean a restart using existing configuration.
-However it will reload the sqlite databases from the collection bucket thereby ensuring the data is up to date.

-The action runs daily.
+There are two github actions in this repo.

+  - [Build](/.github/workflows/build.yml) - builds a new docker image on commit to main and pushes it to ECR repository.
+This action runs on commit to main.
+  - [Deploy](/.github/workflows/deploy.yml) - just restarts the digital land datasette service.
+The service reloads all sqlite dbs from s3 on startup (i.e. refreshes data).
+This action runs daily.

 ## Build & Deployment